khoy24/DS202FinalProject/README.md

-As you can see in this graph, we can see that the bookings in generally have been increasing slightly over the years, and that they are generally higher in the spring and the fall.
+As you can see in this graph, we can see that the bookings in generally have been increasing slightly over the years, and that they are generally higher in the spring and the fall, as confirmed in our earlier graph.
+However, this gives us a better idea of how the trends are changing over the years.

 The following graph shows bookings cancelled vs bookings not cancelled by month and facetted by year.